henspace/text2lesson-docs/docs/formatting/maths-ml.md

 # 🧮 Using MathsML

 [MathML](https://developer.mozilla.org/en-US/docs/Web/MathML) is a complex markup language.
 It's verbose and best created using an authoring tool.
-If that sounds a bit daunting, _Text2Lesson_ also has support for **AsciiMath**, which allows you to type mathematical expressions just using standard text characters.
+If that sounds a bit daunting, _RapidQandA_ also has support for **AsciiMath**, which allows you to type mathematical expressions just using standard text characters.
 Its quick and simple and a lot less verbose than [MathML](https://developer.mozilla.org/en-US/docs/Web/MathML).
 If that sounds like it's the thing for you, check out [Using AsciiMath](./asciimath.md) first.

 Although creating **MathML** may be complicated, using it is simple &mdash; just paste it into your lesson.
 Creating the **MathML** is a slightly different question though.
 Creating maths using